Bilmem2/ACMG_Assistant/README.md

-# 🧬 ACMG Variant Classification Assistant v4.0.0
+# 🧬 ACMG Variant Classification Assistant

 ![v4 0 0 screenshot](https://github.com/user-attachments/assets/1f36a61f-f6bf-4c42-9f7c-1608c700938d)

 > **A research-oriented, transparent, and extensible variant interpretation pipeline implementing ACMG/AMP 2015 & 2023 guidelines.**

+> [!CAUTION]
+> **What This Tool Is NOT**
+> - ❌ NOT a clinical decision-making system
+> - ❌ NOT a replacement for expert review
+> - ❌ NOT validated for diagnostic use
+> - ❌ NOT a source of biological truth — it only interprets external data
+>
+> All classifications are **suggestions for research purposes only** and require validation by qualified professionals.

 ## 📥 Quick Start